shalivan/shalivan.github.io/_posts/ART/19-01-01-Lighting.md

 |~3:1 |sunrise/sunset
 |~2:1 |overcast

 You can measure that by looking at a white surface with sun on it, and adding a shadow casting object then comparing the brightness of the lit to the shadowed areas.
-Modify skylight until its around 25% the value of the sun.
+Modify the skylight until it's around 25% the value of the sun.
 Convert to linear space if comparing in screens photoshop. (adjustment->levels and set the midpoint to 0.4545).

 #### Shafts